zaps166/QMPlay2/README.md

 Vulkan renderer has Yadif deinterlacing filter which is used by default for CPU decoded videos.
 You can change this behavior in Vulkan renderer settings.
 Moreover, Yadif Vulkan filter is used for hardware-decoded videos.

-Chroma plane if pixel format is not YUV420 when XVideo or DirectDraw is used as video output may not be properly deinterlaced.
+Chroma plane if pixel format is not YUV420 when XVideo is used as video output may not be properly deinterlaced.

 ## Hidden features